Exact simulation of the GHZ distribution: Conclusion, discussion and open problems

-The GHZ distribution has a binary entropy no larger than~$n$, and therefore it could be simulated with at most \mbox{$n+3$} random bits if all the parameters were concentrated in a single place.
-Even though we have studied the problem of simulating this distribution in a setting in which the defining parameters (here the description of the von Neumann measurements) are distributed among $n$ parties, and despite the fact that our main purpose was to minimize communication between these parties, we were able to succeed with \mbox{$6n+14$} expected random bits, which is less than six times the bound of Knuth and Yao.
+The GHZ distribution has an entropy no larger than~$n$, and therefore Knuth and Yao have shown that it could be sampled with no more than \mbox{$n+2$} expected random bits if all the parameters were concentrated in a single place.
+Even though we have studied the problem of sampling this distribution in a setting in which the defining parameters (here the description of the von Neumann measurements) are distributed among $n$ parties, and despite the fact that our main purpose was to minimize communication between these parties, we were able to succeed with \mbox{$6n+17$} expected random bits, which is just above six times the bound of Knuth and Yao.
+The~amount of randomness required by our protocols does not depend significantly on the actual measurements they have to simulate, as discussed at the end of Section~\ref{sct:analysis}.
+However, some sets of measurements entail a probability distribution $p$ whose entropy $H(p)$ is much smaller than~$n$.
+In~the extreme case of having all measurements in the computational basis, $H(p)$ is a single bit!
+Can there be protocols that succeed with as few as \mbox{$H(p)+2$} expected random bits, thus meeting the bound of Knuth and Yao, or failing this as few as $O(H(p))$ expected random bits, no matter how small $H(p)$ is for the given set of von Neumann measurements?
+Notice that all the protocols presented here require $\Omega(n)$ random bits since they ask each party to sample independently at least once a Rademacher random variable, a hurdle that can only be alleviated in the case of measurements in the computational basis.
+It~\emph{may} be that this problem can be solved if we put the leader in charge of drawing \emph{all} the Rademachers in a single batch.
+But what would be the cost in terms of communication from the other parties, who will need to send sufficiently precise approximations of their elevation angles~$\varphi_j$ to the leader, rather than the much easier task of generating their own Rademachers locally?

+Are our protocols optimal in terms of the required amount of communication?
+Could we simulate arbitrary von Neumann measurements as efficiently as in the case of equatorial measurements, i.e.~with $O(n \log n)$ expected bits of communication?
+We~leave this as open question, but point out that Broadbent, Chouha and Tapp have proved an $\Omega(n \log n)$ lower bound on the \emph{worst case} communication complexity of simulating measurements on \mbox{$n$-partite} GHZ states~\cite{BCT09}, a result that holds even for equatorial measurements, and even under the promise that \mbox{$\cos \sum_{j=1}^n \theta_j = \pm 1$}~\cite{MarcPC}.